algorandfoundation/algokit-cli/docs/features/deploy.md

 $ algokit deploy testnet --custom-deploy-command="your-custom-command"
 ```

-This example shows how to deploy smart contracts to the testnet using a custom deploy command and skipping the warning prompt.
+This example shows how to deploy smart contracts to the testnet using a custom deploy command.
 This also assumes that .algokit.toml file is present in the current working directory, and .env.testnet file is present in the current working directory and contains the required environment variables for deploying to TestNet environment.

 ## Further Reading